a man pushing a blue ball uphill

 People Learning How To Recover From Addiction

-The US Department of Health and Human Resources qualifies Community Health Centers.
-They are community-based patient-directed organizations that serve people with no or limited access to basic health care services, including the homeless and residents of public housing.
+The US Department of Health and Human Resources qualifies Community Health Centers for federal funding.
+These community-based patient-directed organizations serve people with no or limited access to basic health care services, including the homeless and residents of public housing.

-Community Health Centers see and treat more than 1 million homeless people a year and nearly 190,000 public housing residents.
-They also serve the health needs of almost 862,000 farmworkers and their families.
+Community Health Centers see and treat more than 1 million homeless people and nearly 190,000 public housing residents annually.
+They also serve the health needs of nearly 862,000 farmworkers and their families.

 Community Health Centers only ask you to pay what you can afford based on your income.